 It’s hard to book a multi-destination trip in advance, as the government’s travel corridors list, and different countries’ entry requirements, change so frequently.
 When international travel re-opens, after 17 May at the earliest, check whether the countries you plan on visiting are exempt from the UK’s quarantine policy before booking, and whether you need proof of a negative COVID test on arrival at each destination.
-If even one of the countries you plan on visiting isn’t exempt, then you and anyone you travel with will be required to self-isolate for up to 14 days upon return.
+If even one of the countries you plan on visiting isn’t exempt, then you and anyone you travel with will be required to self-isolate for up to 10 days upon return.

 How do I plan a multi-destination holiday?

 Our travel content provides inspiration for travelling during COVID-19, as well as ideas for booking ahead, such as suggestions of unexpected destinations to visit when travel restrictions ease.

 Which countries are currently quarantine free?

-It’s hard to keep track of all the changing travel restrictions due to the COVID-19 pandemic.
+It’s hard to keep track of all the changing travel restrictions during to the COVID-19 pandemic.
 Find out whose borders are open with our interactive global map, and sign up to receive email updates when your top destinations reopen.

-Read on for everything you need to know about travelling in a post-COVID world, from how to stay safe while flying to whether baggage guidelines have changed, and what to do if you plan on cancelling your flights.
+Read on for everything you need to know about travelling while the pandemic is ongoing, from how to stay safe while flying to whether baggage guidelines have changed, and what to do if you plan on cancelling your flights.